Frequency-Aware Vision Transformers for High-Fidelity Super-Resolution of Earth System Models: Introduction

 \section{Introduction}

-The accelerating impacts of climate change demand ever more precise, fine-grained predictions of atmospheric and Earth system phenomena.
-Earth System Models (ESMs) are the principal scientific tool for simulating the interactions of the atmosphere, oceans, land, ice, and biosphere, and they underpin our understanding of global and regional climate variability~\cite{collins2006}.
-However, the computational demands of running these models at truly high spatial resolution remain prohibitive.
-As a result, even the most advanced global simulations produced by state-of-the-art ESMs are typically limited to coarse spatial grids, yielding outputs that lack the local detail essential for regional-scale climate assessment and decision making~\cite{heinze2019}.
+The accelerating impacts of climate change demand ever more precise, fine-grained predictions of atmospheric and Earth-system behavior to support monitoring, hazard assessment, and climate-adaptation decisions.
+Earth System Models (ESMs) are the principal scientific tools for simulating coupled interactions among the atmosphere, oceans, land, ice, and biosphere, and they underpin our understanding of global and regional climate variability~\cite{collins2006}.
+However, the computational cost of running these models at truly high spatial resolution remains prohibitive, so even state-of-the-art ESMs typically produce outputs on coarse grids that lack the local detail needed for many regional geosensing applications and decision-making contexts~\cite{heinze2019}.
+As emphasized in the CAIG program, overcoming this resolution gap is critical for expanding the practical use of geoscience data and models in societally relevant settings, from water-resource management to hazard early warning.

-Figure~\ref{fig-Zoom} illustrates how detailed-appearing data at the planetary scale can degrade into low-resolution information when considered in terms of small areas.
-This crucial gap motivates the urgent development of super-resolution methods capable of transforming coarse ESM outputs into high-fidelity, high-resolution fields~\cite{eyring2016}.
-The \emph{super-resolution} problem—where high-resolution (HR) images are reconstructed from low-resolution (LR) inputs—has become a core challenge in computer vision~\cite{rahaman2019}, with broad impact on medical imaging~\cite{Bashir2021}, wildlife tracking~\cite{kuzmanic2007}, security and surveillance~\cite{Grosche2021}, cultural preservation, and consumer electronics~\cite{Maral2022}. \emph{super-resolution} methods must overcome the fundamental uncertainty of inferring missing details from coarse inputs, balancing computational tractability with accurate restoration of fine-scale structures~\cite{ledig2017, lim2017}.
-For ESM data, this difficulty is amplified: fine gradients and localized variations in climate variables make naive downscaling insufficient for regional applications~\cite{vandal2017}.
-Thus, advanced specialty \emph{super-resolution} algorithms are required.
+This critical gap motivates the development of super-resolution methods that transform coarse ESM outputs into high-fidelity, high-resolution fields~\cite{eyring2016}.
+The \emph{super-resolution} problem—reconstructing high-resolution (HR) images from low-resolution (LR) inputs—has become a core challenge in computer vision~\cite{rahaman2019}, with broad impact on medical imaging~\cite{Bashir2021}, wildlife tracking~\cite{kuzmanic2007}, security and surveillance~\cite{Grosche2021}, cultural preservation, and consumer electronics~\cite{Maral2022}.
+In all of these domains, \emph{super-resolution} methods must navigate the fundamental uncertainty of inferring missing fine-scale information from coarse inputs while balancing computational tractability against accurate restoration of small-scale structure~\cite{ledig2017, lim2017}.
+For ESM data, this challenge is amplified: fine gradients, localized extremes, and sharp fronts in climate variables render naive downscaling or generic image models inadequate for regional climate applications and geosensing tasks~\cite{vandal2017}, motivating specialized \emph{super-resolution} algorithms that are both frequency-aware and physically meaningful.